-workspace dictionary containing the workspace name under the key "name" and boolean values for the "visible", "urgent" and "focused" keys, indicating the state of the workspace.
+workspace

+the i3-ipc workspace object corresponding to this workspace.
+Contains string attributes name and output, as well as boolean attributes for visible, urgent and focused.
 Currently only provided by the powerline.listers.i3wm.workspace_lister() lister.

 5.1.4 Segment class